 Diabetes is a group of diseases primarily characterized by high levels of glucose, resulting from defects in the production or action of insulin.
 Diabetes can result in serious medical complications and even death.
-There are and estimated 23.5 million people over the age of 20 year old with diabetes.
+There are an estimated 23.5 million people over the age of 20 with diabetes.
 Most of these are Type 2 or adult onset diabetes that are frequently treated with oral hypoglycemic drugs.

 The complications associated with diabetes can be devastating.
 Heart disease, stroke, high blood pressure, obesity, neuropathy, and high cholesterol are commonly seen in diabetics.
 When high blood sugar, high blood pressure, and high cholesterol occur together they are frequently referred to as metabolic syndrome.

 For most people, Type 2 Diabetes is curable.
 Yes, that means that you do not need to be enslaved to drugs for the rest of your life.
 In addition, most diabetics are also on high blood pressure and high cholesterol medications.
 This triad is called "metabolic syndrome."
 The vast majority of people can get off these medications as well.
 It is just a matter of knowing what is causing the disease, and then knowing what steps to take to get healthy and work towards being medication free.
 Take heart and be encouraged because it can be done!
 For further information on how to get and STAY healthy, e-mail Dr. Reed at firstname.lastname@example.org.
 Just remember that drugs come with their own problems.
 The fourth leading cause of death in the United States is adverse reactions to prescription drugs.

 Dr. Reed is also a health and wellness education specialist.
 He holds classes in the Houston, Texas area on health-related issues.
 He also hosts webinars for those outside the area to learn how to stay healthy.
 Just email him at email@example.com for more information.